MarioAndF/Hominum/Data.md

 	- LA: "Cartilago thyroidea"
 	- ES: "Cartílago tiroides"
 - ## Definition
-	- "the chief cartilage of the larynx that consists of two broad lamellae joined at an angle and that forms the Adam\u0027s apple" - (Mirriam-Webster Dictionary)
+	- "the chief cartilage of the larynx that consists of two broad lamellae joined at an angle and that forms the Adam's apple" - (Mirriam-Webster Dictionary)

 # A06.2.02.003
 - ## Term